AP source: Bills' Beasley, Davis in COVID-19 reentry process - NewsBreak

 AP source: Bills' Beasley, Davis in COVID-19 reentry process

-The person spoke to the AP on the condition of anonymity because the Bills did not immediately return a message seeking comment on the development first reported by the New York Daily News.
+The person spoke to the AP on the condition of anonymity because the Bills have not commented on the development first reported by the New York Daily News.

+In addition to the receivers, Bills defensive coordinator Leslie Frazier did not go into detail in saying linebackers Matt Milano and A.J.
+Klein, and defensive tackle Star Lotulelei were held out of practice because of COVID-19 reasons.
+Frazier said he didn’t know how much time the defensive players would miss.

 Only unvaccinated players are subject to what’s referred to as the five-day reentry cadence.
 Unvaccinated players are tested daily, while fully vaccinated players are required to be tested once every 14 days.